Coderesolve/Coderesolve/README.md

 <h1>
   <p align="center">
-  Welcome to Code Resolve!
   We are a club that aims to bring people together for the purpose of sharing ideas through tech.
-ReSolve is organized by students at CUNY Queens College.
+CodeReSolve is organized by students at CUNY Queens College.
 We hope to create a space where we share and collaborate on ideas.
   </p>
+  <p>Board Members
+  president frank
+  vice prisedent</p>
 </h1>
-Treasurer/Social Media Director: @Francis
-Secretary: @Ensar @Lily
-Trustee Director/Discord Manager: @Jason